ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 Two very important functions come in handy when exploring modules in Python - the `dir` and `help` functions.

-If we want to import the module `urllib`, which enables us to create read data from URLs, we simply `import` the module:
+To import the module `urllib`, which enables us to create read data from URLs, we `import` the module:

     # import the library
     import urllib